AACT Member-Only Content

 By Roy G. Hayter, Duncan MacMillan and Laura Schwarz

 Roy Hayter, a chemist, has been an ACS Science Coach for about 10 years, working with 5th grade teachers at an elementary school in Palo Alto, California.
-He first recognized the potential of bringing experimental science into the classroom while volunteering for the ACS program,
+He first recognized the potential of bringing experimental science into the classroom while volunteering for the ACS program, Kids & Chemistry.

 Duncan MacMillan, a mechanical engineer, was already a volunteer at the same elementary school, supporting teachers in his children’s classes.
 The two volunteers overlapped in some classes, struck up a friendship, and have been cooperating ever since.
 Meanwhile, their teacher-partners, most recently Laura Schwarz, have welcomed them into the classroom and encouraged hands-on chemistry experiments.